What Is The Ghostwriting Process?

 4. Chapters for Review as They are Written in the Ghostwriting Process

 As the manuscript grows, you receive chapters for review.
 (This can be done by email attachment or in hard copy.)
 You approve the pages or annotate the manuscript electronically or in hardcopy with changes and discuss them over the telephone.
-The text is always subject to your approval.
+Obviously, the text is always subject to your approval.

 5. Your Story, Your Vision